Our role in community safety

 Actions

-• Calendar – Draft 12-month safety calendar of events and activities to raise awareness and build community capacity
+- Calendar – Building a 12-month safety calendar of events and activities to raise awareness and build community capacity

-• Community Safety Expo – Opportunity for community members to meet local emergency services and to learn about staying safe
+- Community Safety Expo – Running an expo where community members can meet local emergency services and learn about staying safe

-• Crime Prevention Through Environmental Design (CPTED) – Engaging a specialist to deliver a four-day training course for 20 staff members
+- Crime Prevention Through Environmental Design (CPTED) – Upskilling via a four-day training course for 20 staff members

-• Good Night Out – Pilot project to enhance night-time safety within the Chapel Street precinct
+- Good Night Out – Supporting this pilot project to enhance night-time safety within the Chapel Street precinct

-• Health and Wellbeing Plan – New plan with programs and initiatives to support safety and encourage social cohesion
+- Health and Wellbeing Plan – Developing a 2025-29 plan with programs and initiatives to support safety and encourage social cohesion

-• Liquor Forum Portal – new forum via the Connect Stonnington platform to centralise information and assist licensed premises.
+- Liquor Forum Portal – Introducing a new forum via the Connect Stonnington platform to centralise information and assist licensed premises.

-• Prahran Square – Improvements to the landscaping and lighting
+- Prahran Square – Improving landscaping and lighting

-• Victoria Police Neighbourhood Policing Forum – Explores current crime trends and crime prevention, family violence, young people, road policing, drugs and drug-related crime.
+- Victoria Police Neighbourhood Policing Forum – Supporting this forum which explores crime trends, crime prevention, family violence, young people, road policing, drugs and drug-related crime.

 Advocacy

-• Community safety roundtable – Bi-annual roundtable with feedback to inform our actions, advocacy and referrals to response agencies.
+- Community safety roundtable – Hosting a bi-annual roundtable with feedback to inform our actions, advocacy and referrals to response agencies.

 Safer Stonnington Community Safety Plan